Lightning Brigade: Hoover's Gap

 On June 23, 1863, Rosecrans deployed forces to feign an attack on Shelbyville while massing forces against Braxton Bragg's right.
 His troops moved out toward Liberty, Bellbuckle, and Hoover's Gaps through the Highland Rim (near Beechgrove, Tennessee).
 On June 24 in pouring rain that would persist for 17 days (Union soldiers spread the humorous rumor during the campaign that the name Tullahoma was a combination of the Greek words "tulla", meaning "mud", and "homa", meaning "more mud".)
 Maj.
 Gen. George H. Thomas's men, spearheaded by Colonel John T. Wilder's "Lightning Brigade", made for Hoover's Gap.
 The brigade showed the advantage of their speed despite the weather by reaching the gap nearly 9 miles ahead of Thomas's main body.Despite orders from the divisional commander, General Joseph J. Reynolds to fall back to his infantry, which was still six miles away, Wilder decided to take and hold the position.

 The command surprised Confederate Colonel J. Russell Butler's 1st (3rd) Kentucky Cavalry Regiment at the entrance of the gap.
 After skirmishing briefly and withdrawing under pressure, the rebels were unable to reach the gap before the better-fed horses of the Lightning Brigade.
 The Kentuckians fell apart as a unit and, unluckily for the Confederates, failed in their cavalry mission to provide intelligence of the Union movement to their higher headquarters.
 Although Wilder's main infantry support was well behind his mounted brigade and his division commander Major General Joseph J. Reynolds had directed him to fall back to the main force after contact, he determined to continue pushing through to seize and hold the Gap before the Confederate reinforcements could prevent him.
 The brigade drove the 1st Kentucky through the entire seven mile length of Hoover's Gap.
 At the other end, they were met with artillery fire and found out that the brigade and its one battery were outnumbered four-to-one.
 The brigade had met Brig.
 Gen. William B. Bate's brigade of Maj.
 Gen. Alexander P. Stewart's division.

 Wilder entrenched on the hills south of the gap and determined to hold this extremely advanced position.
 Bate's brigade, supported by Brig.
 Gen. Bushrod Johnson's brigade and some artillery, assaulted Wilder's position, but was driven back by the concentrated fire of the Spencers, losing 146 killed and wounded (almost a quarter of his force) to Wilder's 61.
-Due to the heavy volume of fire he received from the brigade, Bate initially 1thought he was outnumbered five-to-one.
+Due to the heavy volume of fire he received from the brigade, Bate initially thought he was outnumbered five-to-one.